Dear MendMeShop,

 Pain Medication

 (NSAIDs - Non-steroidal anti-inflammatory drugs) can be used if required to help manage your pain.
-The use of ultrasound in conjunction with NSAIDs can greatly improve the effect of this medication and can help to heal your meniscus injury quicker.
+The use of the Knee TShellz Wrap® in conjunction with NSAIDs can greatly improve the effect of this medication and can help to heal your meniscus injury quicker.
 However, NSAIDS aren't recommended for long term use, as they can cause gastrointestinal difficulties, trigger other side effects and even inhibit the body's natural ability to heal itself.

 Some health professionals have also recommended natural supplements such as Glucosamine, MSM, Chondritin, or Hyaluronic Acid to help strengthen your injured tissue.

-If pain and inflammation persist, you can see your physician to investigate cortisone/steroid injections or topical medications, which may help reduce swelling and inflammation.
-However, these should be used with caution and never in conjunction with ultrasound therapy.
+If pain and inflammation persist, you can see your physician to investigate injections or topical medications, which may help reduce swelling and inflammation.

 Physical Therapy